Harvey3141/FXParameters/Documentation/FX OSC API.md

   Creates a new scene, resetting all parameters to default, and clearing all groups.

 - **/SCENELIST/GET**
-  Requests the scene list, which is returned as /sceneList/get {scene1, scene2, etc}.
+  Requests the scene list, which is returned as /sceneList/get with the scenes including tags.
 This is also sent to subscribers whenever a scene is added or removed

   **Format**: `/SCENELIST/GET`
   **Example**: `/SCENELIST/GET`

+  Example Response:

+[
+    {
+        "Name": "Core Lighting - LR Scan - Breakdown", "TagIds": ["tag1-uuid", "tag2-uuid"]
+    }
+]

 - **/SCENE/RESET**
   Resets the current scene